LungMilk/PrototypeTimeStop/README.md

-Press and hold space to activate time stop, release space to deactivate the ability
+Joe Prototype - Press and hold space to activate time stop, release space to deactivate the ability Adithya, Yihong, Charolette prototypes - simple pdfs from powerpoints Lingge's Prototype - In powerpoint format to showcase animation, in powerpoint hover over image and select the play button